Waimea-mhasegawa/200dtd-todo-project/docs/4-review.md

 ## Addressing Relevant Implications

-### NAME OF IMPLICATION 1
+### Social IMPLICATION

-Replace this text with notes about what you did during the project to address the implication - design features, etc.
+I designed the To-Do List app to help users manage their tasks.
+The interface was made simple and visible.

 ### NAME OF IMPLICATION 2